Landaoduy/Airline-Passenger-Satisfaction/README.md

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Definition of the tasks / challenge**: The task is to predict whether a passenger is satisfied with their flight experience based on various numerical and categorical features (e.g., flight distance, service ratings, delays).
+I formulated this as a binary classification problem.
+  * **My approach**: The approach involved extensive preprocessing (handling missing values, outliers, and encoding categorical features), feature scaling, and applying both baseline models (Logistic Regression, KNN) and advanced classifiers (Random Forest, XGBoost).
+Hyperparameter tuning via GridSearchCV was used to improve performance.
+  * **Summary of the performance achieved**: The best-performing models—Random Forest and XGBoost—achieved up to 94% accuracy on both internal and external test sets, with strong F1-scores and AUC values, highlighting their effectiveness in this setting.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data